Pain in advanced dementia

 Pain is what the person says hurts.International Association of Hospice and Palliative Care.

 What is pain?

-Pain is defined as ‘an unpleasant sensory and emotional experience associated with actual or potential damage to the body’, for example a burn to the hand from an iron or a broken bone from a fall (IASP 1979).
+The International Association of Hospice and Palliative Care defines pain defined as ‘an unpleasant sensory and emotional experience associated with actual or potential damage to the body’ (1979).
+For example, a burn to the hand from an iron or a broken bone from a fall.
 Pain is a very personal thing.
-This means that – as the International Association of Hospice and Palliative Care says – ‘pain is what the person says hurts’: that is, it is what the person describes and feels as pain.
+This means that – as quoted above – ‘pain is what the person says hurts’ it is what the person describes and feels as pain.
 No other person can experience the pain, know what it feels like or how it really affects the person physically and emotionally.

 Why do people with dementia receive poor pain relief?

 There are a number of reasons why people with dementia typically receive poor pain relief.
 The most obvious is that the person with dementia may lose the ability to tell us they are in pain.

 Additionally, carers and care staff often do not recognise when a person is in pain or do not know how to help.
 People may think that some behaviours are due to ‘the dementia’ rather than to pain.
 For example, calling out for help repeatedly.
 See the features in the Difficult situations section.
 Some believe that people with dementia do not experience pain or that because their memory is so poor they forget the experience.

 People with dementia are usually older and therefore many of the causes of pain will be the same for all older people: